Dallinger/Dallinger/docs/source/dummies_node.rst

 	class SharedMixin(object):
     """Create shared columns."""

 As the short comment tag suggests, ``SharedMixin`` is a class that creates columns that are going to be shared by all the tables, not just the Node table.
 By using ``SharedMixin``, we don't have to manually add these columns to every table, we can just write them out once and then add them as a group to each table.
 So how are the columns in ``SharedMixin`` added to the node table?
-Well if you go back to the ``Node`` class definition you'll see that ``SharedMixin`` is listed in the parentheses along with the word ``Base``:
+Well, if you go back to the ``Node`` class definition, you'll see that ``SharedMixin`` is listed in the parentheses along with the word ``Base``:
 ::

 	class Node(Base, SharedMixin):